lex-node/governance/constitution/constitution.md

 * **Aragon Agreements:** an app enabling Aragon organizations to bind programmatic actions to human-readable agreements, which will be enforced according to peer challenges and Aragon Court
 * **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the DAO
 * **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to the Pocket Network
-* **Block Reward:** the POKT that minted in accordance with the Pocket Protocol every time a block is successfully validated by Validator Nodes on the Pocket Network for inclusion in the Pocket Blockchain
+* **Block Reward:** the POKT that is automatically minted in accordance with the Pocket Protocol every time a proposed block is validated by Validator Nodes on the Pocket Network for inclusion in the Pocket Blockchain
 * **Bonded:** the state of an App or Node that has staked POKT
 * **Burning Tokens:** the permanent removal of POKT from circulation
 * **Champion:** a trusted Voter who has been voted in by existing Champions via Supermajority Approval to vouch for new Voters, enabling trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game